capaj/chokidar-socket-emitter/README.md

 # chokidar-socket-emitter
-a simple chokidar watcher and socket.io which emits file system events to all connected socket.io clients
+a simple chokidar watcher and socket.io server which emits file system events to all connected socket.io clients

 ## Install
 ```